Part 2. How to Manage Your Infrastructure as Code

 Provisioning Plus Server Templating

 Example: OpenTofu and Packer.
-You use Packer to package your apps as VM images.
-You then use OpenTofu to deploy servers with these VM images and the rest of your infrastructure, including the network topology, data stores, and load balancers, as illustrated in Figure 23:
+You use Packer to package your apps as VM images, and you use OpenTofu to deploy your infrastructure, including servers that run these VM images, as illustrated in Figure 21:

 OpenTofu deploys the infrastructure, including servers, and Packer creates the VMs that run on those servers